EADS to continue to work with Germany on scrapped drone deal

 They described reports of problems with the aircraft's flight control system and excessive costs of completing the airworthiness certification as "inaccurate".

-Internal government documents put the additional costs of getting the airworthiness approval at around 500 million-600 million euros (428.48 million pounds-513 million pounds), without any guarantee that approval would be achieved.
+Internal government documents put the additional costs of getting the airworthiness approval at around 500 million-600 million euros ($647-$776 million), without any guarantee that approval would be achieved.

 The defence ministry declined to comment on the statement from EADS and Northrop Grumman.